Download PDF

 - FDI Inflow:

-Trinidad and Tobago’s economic freedom score is 58.8, making its economy the 99th freest in the 2022 Index.
-Trinidad and Tobago is ranked 21st among 32 countries in the Americas region, and its overall score is below the regional and world averages.
+Trinidad and Tobago’s economic freedom score is 59.5, making its economy the 88th freest in the 2023 Index.
+Its score is 0.7 point higher than last year.
+Trinidad and Tobago is ranked 20th out of 32 countries in the Americas region, and its overall score is higher than the world and regional averages.

 Background

-Trinidad and Tobago is one of the Caribbean’s wealthiest nations, and hydrocarbons account for more than 40 percent of GDP and 80 percent of exports.
-Prime Minister Keith Rowley of the center-left People’s National Movement was elected to a second consecutive five-year term in 2020 and retains majority control in Congress.
-However, his government must contend with weak economic growth and rising crime.
-Rowley has helped Venezuela’s Maduro regime to circumvent U.S. sanctions and has pursued joint offshore natural gas field projects with Venezuela.
-Oil production has declined over the past decade, and the country is focused on natural gas.
-Financial services and construction have been among the strongest non-energy subsectors, and tourism has the potential for significant growth.
+Trinidad and Tobago is one of the Caribbean’s largest economies.
+Hydrocarbons account for more than 40 percent of GDP and 80 percent of exports.
+Prime Minister Keith Rowley of the leftist People’s National Movement must contend with weak growth and rising crime.
+Regarded as a tax haven, the country has been accused by the OECD of failing to comply with international financial standards.
+Rowley has helped Venezuela’s Nicolás Maduro to circumvent U.S. sanctions and has expanded relations with China.
+Oil production has declined, and natural gas production is increasing.
+Financial services and construction are strong, and tourism has considerable potential.

 Rule of Law